astoff/code-cells.el/README.md

 jupyter nbconvert --to script <FILE.ipynb>
 ```

-It's also worth mentioning [jupytext] and [ipynb-py-convert], which
-can convert to and from notebook format.
+If you have [Jupytext] installed, you can also directly open ipynb
+notebook files in Emacs.
+They will be automatically converted to a
+script for editing, and converted back to notebook format when saving.

 Instead of defining every conceivable command relevant to code with
 cells, this package provides a simple way to turn ordinary editing
 commands into “cell-aware” ones.
 The `cells-command` function takes
-as argument a function that acts a region, and returns an anonymous
+as argument a function that acts on a region, and returns an anonymous
 command that acts on the current cell.
 Thus, one can redefine `C-c
 C-c` in Python mode to evaluate the current cell by doing the
 following: